Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 I also configure & design the architecture for network devices including 802.11 Wireless Infraestructure, Next-Generation Firewalls, Routing, Switching and Different types of Services for high-density network environments, within verticals such as International Airports, Hospitality, Health, Retail, Education, Government & Public Transportation, as well as remote locations with Satellite-Only Connections.

-Please check out the links of my Social Networks that I've placed above including my LinkedIn, where you will find more information regarding my professional career.
+Please check out the links of my Social Networks that I've placed in the "Contact" section including my LinkedIn, where you will find more information regarding my professional career.
 Greetings and thank you for reading!

 ---